Copernican Revolution: Johannes Kepler

 Kepler found employment as an assistant to Tycho Brahe and, upon Brahe's unexpected death, replaced him as imperial mathematician of Emperor Rudolph II.
 He was then able to use Brahe's extensive observations to make remarkable breakthroughs in astronomy, such as the three laws of planetary motion.
 Kepler would not have been able to produce his laws without the observations of Tycho, because they allowed Kepler to prove that planets traveled in ellipses, and that the Sun does not sit directly in the center of an orbit but at a focus.
 Galileo Galilei came after Kepler and developed his own telescope with enough magnification to allow him to study Venus and discover that it has phases like a moon.
 The discovery of the phases of Venus was one of the more influential reasons for the transition from geocentrism to heliocentrism.
 Sir Isaac Newton's Philosophiæ Naturalis Principia Mathematica concluded the Copernican Revolution.
 The development of his laws of planetary motion and universal gravitation explained the presumed motion related to the heavens by asserting a gravitational force of attraction between two objects.

 In 1596, Kepler published his first book, the Mysterium Cosmographicum, which was the second (after Thomas Digges, in 1576) to endorse Copernican cosmology by an astronomer since 1540.
 The book described his model that used Pythagorean mathematics and the five Platonic solids to explain the number of planets, their proportions, and their order.
 The book garnered enough respect from Tycho Brahe to invite Kepler to Prague and serve as his assistant.

 In 1600, Kepler set to work on the orbit of Mars, the second most eccentric of the six planets known at that time.
 This work was the basis of his next book, the Astronomia nova, which he published in 1609.
 The book argued heliocentrism and ellipses for planetary orbits instead of circles modified by epicycles.
 This book contains the first two of his eponymous three laws of planetary motion.
-In 1619, Kepler published his third and final law which showed the relationship between two planets instead of single planet movement.
+In 1619, Kepler published his third and final law which determined the relation between orbital period and orbital path of planets.

 Kepler's work in astronomy was new in part.
 Unlike those who came before him, he discarded the assumption that planets moved in a uniform circular motion, replacing it with elliptical motion.
 Also, like Copernicus, he asserted the physical reality of a heliocentric model as opposed to a geocentric one.
 Yet, despite all of his breakthroughs, Kepler could not explain the physics that would keep a planet in its elliptical orbit.